gian975/pepper_ros/README.md

 ### Launch custom nodes

 Following commands has to be launched in a new terminal window, opened in workspace directory.
+Before launching nodes, it is important to verify that actual Pepper ip is 10.0.1.230: if it does not correspond, update the actual ip within speech_controller_node.py.

 ```bash
 source devel/setup.bash